disrupted/things-cloud-api/README.md

 ### Disclaimer

 This project is not affiliated with Cultured Code.
-They make a fantastic product. and I hope they will provide an official way of interacting with the API one day.
+They make a fantastic product, and I hope they will provide an official way of interacting with the API one day.
 If you want to learn more about it, visit [culturedcode.com](https://culturedcode.com/things/).